phylake/go-crypto/README.md

     // your data encrypted using a randomly generated key as input to the
     // AES-256 block cipher in CBC mode fmt.Println(encBlock.EncryptedBlob)

+    // decrypt and print the original file superLargeFile2, err := privateKey.DecryptCBC(encBlock)
+    if err != nil {
+        panic(err)
     }

+    fmt.Println(string(superLargeFile2))
+}

 ```

+## Notable implementation details
+- The only cipher used is 256 bit AES.
+- The CBC block cipher mode is OpenSSL (aes-256-cbc) compatible.
+Both use SHA1 as the hash function.